Sci-Tech Daresbury: Cockcroft Institute

 The Cockcroft Institute is an international centre for Accelerator Science and Technology (AST) in the UK.
 It was proposed in September 2003 and officially opened in September 2006.
 It is a joint venture of Lancaster University, the University of Liverpool, the University of Manchester, the Science and Technology Facilities Council, and the Northwest Regional Development Agency.
 The Institute is located in a purpose-built building on the Daresbury campus, and in centres in each of the participating universities.

+Hartree Centre

+The Hartree Centre is a high performance computing, data analytics and artificial intelligence (AI) research facility focused on industry-led challenges.
+It was formed in 2012 at Daresbury Laboratory on the Sci-Tech Daresbury science and innovation campus in Cheshire, UK.
+The Hartree Centre is part of the Science and Technology Facilities Council (STFC) which itself is part of United Kingdom Research and Innovation (UKRI).